• Skip to primary navigation

 The paleo diet, which is also known as the paleolithic diet, or the caveman diet, is a way of eating that tries to emulate the way our ancestors ate.

 Unfortunately, our current food system has completely changed what we eat.
-Nutrient poor, processed food has become the norm, and we are suffering many ill health effects as a result.
-Processed food intake has been linked to increased rates of cancer, heart disease, type 2 diabetes and many other health conditions.
+Nutrient poor, processed food has become the norm, and processed food intake has been linked to increased rates of cancer, heart disease, type 2 diabetes and many other health conditions.

 The paleo diet encourages you to eat real, whole foods that are unprocessed including fruits, vegetables, meat, nuts, and seeds, and to avoid processed food and refined sugars.